Ebimo21/bug-free-train/backend/README.md

 }

+#### POST '/questions/new'
+- General:
+    - Creates a new question using the submitted question, answer, difficulty and category.
+    - Returns the id of the created book, success value and total books.
+    - Request Body: json object with submitted question, answer, difficulty and category
+- Sample: `curl -X POST http://localhost:5000/questions/new -H "Content-Type:application/json" -d "{\"question\": \"What is the Wuestion?\", \"answer\": \"This is the answer.\", \"difficulty\": 1, \"category\": 2}`

+{
+  "question_id": 41,
+  "success": true,
+  "total_questions": 19
+}

 #### POST '/questions'
 - General:
     - Searches for questions using a search term
     - Request Body: json object with searchTerm as `key` and search search string as `value`
-    - Returns: An object with keys categories, questions, total questions, current category and success
+    - Returns: An object with categories, questions, total questions, current category and success keys
 - Sample: `curl -X POST http://localhost:5000/questions -H "Content-Type:application/json" -d "{\"searchTerm\": \"first\"}"`

 {
-  "current_category": "Null",
+  "current_category": "History",
   "questions": [
     {
       "answer": "Tom Cruise",